bbauska/zombiePolitics/README.md

 aimed at those marginalized by poverty and race in America.
-While there are cer­ tainly criticisms of such practices and policies at work in American societyg they are either marginalized, trivialized, or simply treated with disdain and viewed as irrel­ evant by those in power.
+While there are cer­ tainly criticisms of such practices and policies at work in American societyg they are either marginalized, trivialized, or simply treated with disdain and viewed as irrel­ evant by those in power.</p>

-Flashpoints in a culture often signal the rise of this language of cruelty, suggest­ ing ruptures in the democratic fabric of a country that speak to something forebod­ ing in its present and future that is not merely disturbing but portends a new kind of evil, a gathering storm capable of ushering in a new kind of authoritarianism.
+<p>Flashpoints in a culture often signal the rise of this language of cruelty, suggest­
+ing ruptures in the democratic fabric of a country that speak to something forebod­ ing in its present and future that is not merely disturbing but portends a new kind of evil, a gathering storm capable of ushering in a new kind of authoritarianism.